I present to you Cookie Dough Macarons. Combining two of my favorite things: cookie dough, and macarons.

-- Add milk, and vanilla.
+- Add the milk, and the vanilla.

 - If the consistency needs any adjusting, simply add more milk if the buttercream is too stiff, or add more powdered sugar if the consistency is too runny.

-- Place buttercream in a piping bag.
+- Place the buttercream in a piping bag.

 - Pipe filling on half of the shells.
 Top with a few mini chocolate chips.